Mexican Kingpin 'Chapo' Guzman appears in court to face 'American justice'

 The epic quest to bring Mexican drug kingpin Joaquin "El Chapo" Guzman to the United States culminated Friday in a New York courtroom, where the feared former leader of the Sinaloa cartel appeared in a navy jail uniform to face charges that could keep him behind bars for the rest of his life.

 Guzman, 59, arrived overnight from Mexico, where he'd escaped prison twice before authorities agreed to ship him north.
-Federal grand juries in a half-dozen American cities have indicted him over the years, but the U.S. Attorney's Office in Brooklyn is getting the first crack at prosecution.
+Federal grand juries in a half-dozen American cities have indicted him over the years, but the U.S. Attorney's Office in Brooklyn is getting the first crack at prosecution — with help from counterparts in Miami.

 Related: A History of the Notorious Sinaloa Cartel